-- In a small bowl, mix together the dried fruit, nuts and rum and stir well.
+- In a small bowl, mix together the dried fruit, nuts, lemon zest and rum and stir well.
 Cover the bowl and set aside to hydrate (preferably overnight).

 - In a small bowl, mix the yeast with the warm water and honey and stir well.
 Set aside to activate in a warm place (if the kitchen is cold, set the bowl over a mug of steaming water).